 Download any of the plant list files set out below and store them in your My Documents>gCADPlus folder.

-** Make sure that the file extension of the files below is .gcp **
+** Make sure that the file extension of the downloaded file is .gcp **

 Then use the gCADPlus drop down menu and the 'Edit Plant List' option to open a list.
 It is then easy to add to the list or create new columns.
 The edited list can be saved for future projects.